-• You must take 3 regular exams and a final at a Lone Star College Testing Center or at a Testing center approved by me.
+• You must take 3 regular exams and a final exam at a Lone Star College Testing Center or at a Testing Center approved by me.
 All exams are paper-and-pencil and are proctored.
 You must show all work on the written part of the exam.
 You are allowed to use a non-graphing, scientific calculator on the exams, you can use your own calculator or you can check out a calculator from the test proctor if you take your exam at a LSC testing center.

-- No make-up exams will be given.
+- No make-up exams will be given under any circumstances.
 You must take the exams during the exam periods specified in the course calendar.
-The exam periods, as listed also in the calendar, are - o Test 1 Covers Sections 1.5, 1.6, 2.1, and 2.2.
-Test 1 is open from Tuesday, 09/26/17 through Saturday, 09/30/17. - o Test 2 Covers Sections 2.3 through 2.8.
-Test 2 is open from Tuesday, 10/24/17 through Saturday, 10/28/17. - Test 3 Covers Sections 3.1 through 3.5.
-Test 3 is open from Tuesday, 11/28/17 through Saturday, 12/2/17. - o The Final Exam is COMPREHENSIVE with an emphasis on Chapter 4.
-The final exam is open from Monday, 12/11/17 through Thursday, 12/14/17. - I understand that unforeseeable events can occur.
+The exam periods, as listed also in the calendar, are - Test 1 Covers Sections 1.5, 1.6, and Sections 2.1 through 2.5.
+Test 1 is open from Thursday, 2/15/18 through Wednesday, 2/21/18. - Test 2 Covers Sections 2.6 through 2.8 and 3.1 through 3.3.
+Test 2 is open from Thursday 3/22/18 through Wednesday, 3/28/18. - Test 3 Covers Sections 3.4 through 3.6 and 4.1, 4.2.
+Test 3 is open from Thursday, 4/19/18 through Wednesday, 4/25/18. - The Final Exam is COMPREHENSIVE.
+The final exam is open from Monday, 5/7/18 through Wednesday, 5/9/18.
+Note that you will have only those 3 days to take the final. - I understand that unforeseeable events can occur.
 Hence, I will replace the lowest of your exam#1-3 scores with the score you make on the final exam, provided the score on the final exam is higher than your lowest regular exam scores.
 If you miss an exam, you will simply have your score from the final substituted for the missing score.
-The following guidelines will apply: - o The final exam will not be replaced.
-You must take the final. - o If you miss 2 exams, only one will be replaced.
+The following guidelines will apply: - The final exam will not be replaced.
+You must take the final. - If you miss 2 exams, only one will be replaced.